vuoro/pelimanni/README.md

 ## Instruments

-A set of pretend classical instruments, made with subtractive synthesis methods.
+A set of pretend classical instruments, made with `PeriodicWave` based synthesis methods.

 The following are all the instrument presets currently implemented.